neverett/neverett.github.io/_posts/2023-06-12-traffic-data-prefect-dbt.md

 ## Prefect

 I've enjoyed using Prefect for orchestration -- it's got a lot of nice features without being too configuration-heavy (looking at you, Dagster).
 It was easy to start small with one Python file for tasks and flows, and add functionality as I needed it (a common.py file for commonly-used functions, deployment.py to define a deployment schedule.)
-I've mostly been running Prefect on the command line, but it's been nice to fire up the server and see all my runs and scheduled deployments:
+I've mostly been running Prefect on the command line, but it's been nice to fire up the server and see all my runs and scheduled deployments.

-TK - screenshot of server

 I defined the following tasks and flows in Prefect:
 - Download CSVs of crashes, vehicles, and people data from the Chicago Open Data Portal website.
 (There's a JSON API, but for the purposes of this project, I found it faster and easier to just download the CSVs.)